Contributing Writer for Wake Up World

 Jump to the present day.
-A recent article from The Huffington Post gives us a glimpse into how much plastic American consumers throw away each year, citing sobering data from the Environmental Protection Agency (EPA):
+An article from The Huffington Post gives us a glimpse into how much plastic American consumers throw away each year, citing sobering data from the Environmental Protection Agency (EPA):

 - Plastic Plates and Cups: 780,000 tons were produced, and all 780,000 tons were discarded.

 - Plastic Bags, Sacks and Wraps: 3,960,000 tons were produced.
 9.8% was recovered (390,000).
 3,570,000 tons were discarded.